-Because the brake - thermal capacity is a basic design characteristic, it must be recorded in the technical file.
-The technical file should be used by the RU when applying the UTP TCRC.
+Because the brake's thermal capacity is a basic design characteristic, it must be recorded in the technical file.
+The RU should use the technical file as a reference when applying the UTP TCRC.

-2.3.18 Point 4.2.4.3.4: Brake - Wheel slide protection
+2.3.20 Point 4.2.4.3.4: Brake - Wheel slide protection